 The last thing that you need to look for in the knowledge management system is the room for customizations.
-This point does not need any explanation as it is fairly obvious. since the knowledge management solution is youing to be YOUR knowledge management system, you should be able to customize it to match your brand logo and brand colors.
+This point does not need any explanation as it is fairly obvious. since the knowledge management solution is going to be YOUR knowledge management system, you should be able to customize it to match your brand logo and brand colours.

 Examples of Knowledge Management Systems